vonfalk/storm-javavis/doc/05-Libraries/08-Crypto/index.md

 `CertificateKey` for the certificate that it should use.
 This might once again be a self-signed certificate if desired.

-It is not necessary to use the SSL library to communicate over sockets.
+It is not necessary to use the crypto library to communicate over sockets.
 The `connect` function in the contexts support passing arbitrary input and output streams to use for the encrypted communications.
 For example, it is possible to create two `core:io:Pipe` instances, wrap them in an SSL layer and have two threads (or UThreads) communicate that way (even though it is not very useful